Upright Bass Setup

 have carved backs, which always add another dimension to the sound

 post adjustment.
-This is always an interesting part of the
+This is always an interesting part of the set

-the optimum placement for the sound post.
+placement for the sound post.

 We take our upright bass setups very seriously.
 This is what